theapurvapawar/cmpe272-team4/CMPE272/README.md

 5. '/api/universities?q=[Query+String]' will return an array of JSON Objects.
 Partial Matches supported.

+6. '/api/user/logout' destroys session and responds with HTTP status 200 for true.
+Responds with status 400 for false/error

+7. '/api/forwardRequest?q=[URL]' forwards request to specified URL and responds accordingly.

 POST -

 1. '/api/user/auth' post new user info and get back json object (returns existing object if user exists)